Metro services to reach over 25 cities by 2025, says PM Modi | Headlines

 Metro services to reach over 25 cities by 2025, says PM Modi

 By 2025, metro train services will be expanded to over 25 cities across the country, said Prime Minister Narendra Modi while adding that "Make In India" is essential for the expansion.
-"The first metro in the country was started with the efforts of Atal Ji.
-When our government was formed in 2014, only five cities had metro services and today 18 cities have metro rail service.
+"First metro in Delhi was started with the efforts of Atal Ji.
+When our government was formed in 2014, only 5 cities had metro services and today 18 cities have metro rail service.
 By 2025, we will take this service to more than 25 cities," said PM Modi.

 "Make In India is very important for the expansion of metro services.
 It reduces cost, saves foreign currency and provides more employment to people," he added.
 The Prime Minister inaugurated India's first-ever driverless train on Delhi Metro's Magenta Line and launched National Common Mobility Card on the Airport Express Line today, via video conferencing.